Foreign flights to slip under the radar of EU emissions limits

 The EU proposed extending the exemption, which was set to end at the start of 2017, on Friday to avoid a repeat of tensions when it tried to include all flights in 2012.

-But it was immediately criticized by environmental campaigners who oppose an International Civil Aviation Organization (ICAO) deal struck in October on a global market-based measure for offsetting airline emissions.
+The International Civil Aviation Organization (ICAO) clinched a deal on a global market-based measure for offsetting airline emissions in October, but it will not be mandatory until 2027, prompting criticism from environmental campaigners.

-Airlines who back the ICAO deal, which will not be mandatory until 2027, welcomed the EU proposal as they want to avoid a patchwork of national and regional schemes.
+Airlines strongly backed the ICAO deal as they want to avoid a patchwork of national and regional schemes.

+This foresees an indefinite extension of the so-called "stop the clock" provision exempting airlines from surrendering carbon allowances for flights into and out of the bloc.

-It will also be reviewed by the European Commission as details on the implementation of the UN scheme become clear.
+It will be reviewed by the European Commission as details on the implementation of the UN scheme become clear and before it takes effect in 2021.

 The fate of the emissions trading system (ETS) covering flights within Europe will also be assessed in the review, EU officials said, adding that all options were on the table, including dismantling it once the global system is in place to avoid double counting for flights within the bloc.